kounelios13/UGSM/docs/documentation.md

 If you have added some themes before they will show up in a select box.From there choose the one you want and then press `Apply theme`

+# Notes

+## localStorage
+All user preferences (ui settings,and user theme file paths) are saved into `localStorage`

+To find out more about `localStorage` and its limitations click [here](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage)

+## UGSM themes

+`UGSM` themes are just simple css files.When you add a new theme you don't add their content to `UGSM`.What you do is to tell to the program to store a reference to the path of the css file.That's why If you delete the original css file you lose your theme.